JetBrains/kotlin/CONCURRENCY.md

     var kotlinObject: COpaquePointer?
 }
 ```
-So combined with the top level variable declared above, it allows seeing the same memory from different
+So in combination with the top level variable declared above, it can allow looking at the same memory from different
 threads and building traditional concurrent structures with platform-specific synchronization primitives.

 <a name="top_level"></a>
 ## Global variables and singletons

   Frequently, global variables are a source of unintended concurrency issues, so _Kotlin/Native_ implements
-following mechanisms to prevent unintended sharing of state via global objects:
+the following mechanisms to prevent the unintended sharing of state via global objects:

    * global variables, unless specially marked, can be only accessed from the main thread (that is, the thread
    _Kotlin/Native_ runtime was first initialized), if other thread access such a global, `IncorrectDereferenceException` is thrown